Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/02-workflow/01-data.md

 # Data Requirements
 {: .no_toc}

-What files do I need to provide as inputs for this analysis?
+A summary of the required data and input files needed to run an analysis.
 {: .fs-6 .fw-300 }

 Datasets